Processing Signals#

 Create a new signal which is the result of converting polar coordinates to Cartesian coordinates.

-This function assumes that the x-axis represents the radius and the y-axis represents the angle.
-Negative values are not allowed for the radius, and will be clipped to 0 (a warning will be raised).
+This function assumes that the x-axis represents the radius and the y-axis the angle.

 Convert to polar coordinates#